autoplot/documentation/javadoc/org/das2/datum/HttpUtil.md

+# org.das2.datum.HttpUtil

-# org.das2.datum.HttpUtilUtilities for HTTP protocol, such handling redirects.
+Utilities for HTTP protocol, such handling redirects.
  This was needed to support Orbits.

-HttpUtil( )
+# HttpUtil( )

 ***